 What do you think will happen if we don’t include the baking

 Today is the official beginning of Las Posadas in Mexico and the US Southwest, although actual timing may vary.
-The 16th of December is 9 days before Christmas, a novena that can represent numerous things – including the 9 days of Mary’s pregnancy.
+The 16th of December is 9 days before Christmas, a novena that can represent numerous things – including 9 days symbolizing 9 months of Mary’s pregnancy.
 La Posada is Spanish for “lodging” and is used in the plural because the celebration often involves activities on several days, or because it involves visiting numerous places that are potential lodgings.

 The classic Las Posadas that I am familiar with from New Mexico and northern Mexico involves a candlelit procession of townspeople from designated house to house led by a young couple dressed as Mary and Joseph (often with Mary on a burro).
 At each house the couple sings a song which is responded to by the homeowner.
 There are many variants, of course.
 This is a simple sample: